 I was diagnosed with stomach cancer eight years ago when I was 44.
-I was really fortunate that the cancer was found early.
 I was being treated for a stomach ulcer and a follow-up gastroscopy found a tumour in my stomach.

 I found it really beneficial to participate in a clinical trial looking at what combination of treatment worked best for stomach cancer.
 The treatment path I trialled was preoperative chemotherapy, a total gastrectomy, and postoperative chemotherapy.